DAGWorks-Inc/hamilton/docs/concepts/parallel-task.rst

 which will toggle it to use the `V2` executor.
 Then, you can:

 1. Add task executors to specify how to run the tasks
-2. Add node gropuing strategies
+2. Add node grouping strategies
 3. Add modules to crawl for functions
 4. Add a results builder to shape the results